komiamiko/allthealgos/avl_tree/README.md

 **IMPORTANT**: This library uses some features and standard library contents which were added in C++20.
 At the time of writing (late 2019), your compiler may not have support for these, and be unable to compile the library.
 If there is demand for it, we will make a workaround to support older versions of C++, though the performance may be degraded.

+#### Advanced usage

+On closer inspection of the `avl_tree` class' template typing, you will see:

+- `_Element` which is used to determine what data type the nodes of the tree will store.
+- `_Element_Compare` which is used to determine ordering of values, where it matters.
+Useful for maintaining a sorted list, sorted set, etc.
+- `_Size` which is used for the size type.
+In general a `std::size_t` should work well for this, though if you are working with small trees it may reduce the memory footprint to use a smaller type, say, `uint16_t`.
+- `_Merge` which will either return false or merge its right argument into its left argument (which are both references).
+For performance reasons, the first successful merge will always be taken where applicable, which means that if there are multiple nodes which are capable of accepting a merge, there is no guarantee made on which will actually be merged into.
+We ask that the merger is well behaved in the sense that, in such an event, no possible outcome is an invalid tree.
+- `_Range_Preprocess`, `_Range_Type_Intermediate`, `_Range_Combine`, `_Range_Postprocess` used to define the range operations.
+Each node's value is first put through the `_Range_Preprocess` operation, producing a value of type `_Range_Type_Intermediate`.
+These are then combined left to right using `_Range_Combine`.
+As long as that operation is associative, this will be well behaved.
+The final combined value across a range is put through `_Range_Postprocess` to get the final result of the range query.
+The reason why `_Range_Type_Intermediate` matters at all is because each node will store one, which is the intermediate result across the range that is the subtree rooted at that node.
+- `_Alloc` is used to manage memory, in place of the standard `new` and `delete`.
+It can be customized if needed.

+You can define all sorts of esoteric data structures.
+For example, to make a sorted 32-bit integer list where range queries get the difference between the smallest and largest elements, the recipe would look something like this:

+- `_Element` as `int32_t`
+- `_Range_Preprocess` as *x ↦ (x, x)*
+- `_Range_Combine` as *(w, x), (y, z) ↦ (min{w, y}, max{x, z})*
+- `_Range_Postprocess` as *(x, y) ↦ y - x*

+They're written here mathematically, though they could be written more verbosely as proper C++ callable objects.

 ## Why use AVL Trees?

 Lists are sequences of items